codingwatching/osaurus/docs/PLUGIN_AUTHORING.md

 ### Agent-Scoped Routing

 Plugin routes are scoped per agent.
-When a plugin is enabled for an agent, its routes are accessible on that agent's tunnel.
-When disabled, the routes are removed.
+When a route request arrives, Osaurus resolves the agent context and makes the plugin's routes accessible.

 - All plugin route requests require an `X-Osaurus-Agent-Id` header identifying the requesting agent.
-- Osaurus checks the agent's `enabledPlugins` map to verify the plugin is active for that agent.
-- Agents manage plugin enablement in the Management window under Agents → Capabilities.
+- Agent identity is resolved at execution time via the work execution context.

 ### Request / Response Schema